DukeAtreides/seekonkucc_CommunionClass/Handouts/Names_for_Communion.md

   - It recalls the Christian practice of giving thanks to God for creation and redemption.

 ### The Lord's Supper:
+  - The `Lord` is another name for God and also for Jesus.
   - Recalls its institution by Jesus at the `Passover` meal.
+  - A piece of furniture that is central to the Lord's Supper is the `Lord's table`, also known as the `altar`, `altar table`, or `communion table`.

 ### Breaking of Bread:
   - Jesus broke bread at the `Last Supper`, and then blessed it.